-Description of asset Valuation hierarchy Basis of valuation Observable & unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Quoted bonds Level 1 Fixed interest securities are valued at a market value based on current yields Not required Not required Futures and options in UK bonds Level 1 Published exchange prices at the yearend Not required Not required Unquoted bonds Level 2 Average of broker prices Evaluated Price Feeds Not required Forward foreign exchange derivatives Level 2 Market forward exchange rates at the year-end Exchange rate risk Not required Overseas bond options Level 2 Option pricing model Annualised volatility of counterparty credit risk Not required Pooled investments Level 2 Closing bid price NAV-based pricing Not required overseas unit trusts and property funds where bid and offer prices are published Closing single price where single price published set on a forward pricing basis Pooled investments - hedge funds Level 2 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts Property held in a limited partnership Level 3 Existing lease terms and rentals Independent market research Nature of tenancies Covenant strength for existing tenants Assumed vacancy levels Estimated rental growth Discount rate Significant changes in rental growth, vacancy levels or the discount rate could affect valuations as could more general changes to market prices Private equity Level 3 Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines (2018) EBITDA multiple Revenue multiple Discount for lack of marketability Control premium Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts
+Description of asset Valuation hierarchy Basis of valuation Observable & unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Quoted bonds Level 1 Fixed interest securities are valued at a market value based on current yields Not required Not required

+Futures and options in UK bonds Level 1 Published exchange prices at the year-end Not required Not required Forward foreign exchange derivatives Level 2 Market forward exchange rates at the year-end Exchange rate risk Not required Overseas bond options Level 2 Option pricing model Annualised volatility of counterparty credit risk Not required Pooled investments - overseas unit trusts and property funds Level 2 Published bid market price at end of the accounting period.
+NAV per share Not required Pooled investments - hedge funds Level 2 Most recent valuation NAV published, Cashflow transactions, i.e. distributions or capital calls Not Required Property held in a limited partnership Level 3 Most recent published NAV updated for cashflow transactions to the end of the accounting period NAV published, Cashflow transactions, i.e. distributions or capital calls Valuations could be affected by material events between the date of the pool fund financial statements and the fund's own reporting date, including cash flows transacted in between the audited accounts received and the pension fund's year end.
+Private equity Level 3 Most recent valuations updated for cashflow transactions and foreign exchange movements to the end of the accounting period.
+Cashflow transactions, i.e. distributions or capital calls, foreign exchange movements.
+Audited financial statements for underlying assets, which may include Valuations could be affected by material events between the date of the financial statements provided by the asset managers and the pension fund's own reporting date, including cash flows transacted in